synapsecns/sanguine/docs/bridge/docs/rfq/Relayer/Relayer.md

     - `decimals` - number of decimals this token uses.
 Please verify this against the token contract itself.
     - `min_quote_amount` - smallest amount to quote for a given chain.
 This should be balanced against expected gas spend for a relayer to be profitable. `min_quote_amount` is to be given in decimal units (so 1000.00 is 1000)
     - `rebalance_method` - rebalance method for this particular kind of token.
 Some tokens may not have a rebalance method.
 This is either cctp or token messenger.
     - `maintenance_balance_pct` - percent of liquidity that should be maintained on the given chain for this token.
-If the balance is under this amount a rebalance is triggered/
+If the balance is under this amount a rebalance is triggered.
     - `initial_balance_pct` - percent of liquidity to maintain after a rebalance.
     - `min_rebalance_amount` - amount of this token to try to rebalance
     - `max_rebalance_amount` - maximum amount of this token to try to rebalance at once